Gaynor Boileau MSc, BSc Psych, MBACP (Accred)

 Other areas of counselling I deal with

-I am usually able to offer a first assessment session within two weeks.
-When you make contact, please let me know your availability to attend sessions.
-I offer appointments on Mondays, Tuesdays and Fridays and I have some availability on Monday evenings.
+I am usually able to offer a first assessment session within three weeks and appointments on Tuesdays and Fridays with some limited availability on Mondays and Monday evenings.

 Maps & Directions